 Margaret Atwood at Trinity University

 A ticketed luncheon featuring Atwood will be held at 11:30 a.m. the same day at the Witte Museum.
-Tickets for the luncheon start at $100.
+Tickets for the luncheon start at $100 and are avilable now at geminiink.org.

 In addition to The Handmaid’s Tale, Atwood is the author of over forty novels, books of poetry, and critical works, including The Blind Assassin, winner of the Booker Prize; Alias Grace, winner of the Giller Prize in Canada and the Premio Mondello in Italy; The Robber Bride; Cat’s Eye; The Penelopiad; Hag-Seed, a revisioning of Shakespeare’s The Tempest; and, most recently The Heart Goes Last.
 She has been nominated six times for the Booker Prize, one of the world’s most prestigious literary awards.